marijnh/Eloquent-JavaScript/19_paint.md

 The most basic tool is the draw tool, which changes any ((pixel)) you click or tap to the currently selected color.
-It dispatches an action that updates picture to a version in which the pointed-at pixel is given the currently selected color.
+It dispatches an action that updates the picture to a version in which the pointed-at pixel is given the currently selected color.

 ```{includeCode: true}